World's dams to lose a quarter of storage capacity by 2050: UN research

-Dam capacity is expected to drop from 6 trillion cubic metres (cu m) to 4.655 trillion cu m by 2050, and action must be taken to address the problem and protect vital storage infrastructure, the United Nations University said.
+Dam capacity is expected to drop from 6 trillion cubic metres to 4.655 trillion cubic metres by 2050, and action must be taken to address the problem and protect vital storage infrastructure, the United Nations University said.

 Silt accumulates in reservoirs as a result of the disruption of natural water flows.
 It can cause damage to hydroelectric turbines and cut power generation.